Mobile APM for Business Leaders: 4 Critical Questions it Should Help You Answer

 Ensure Excellent Mobile User Experience for Mobile Apps Used by Your Consumers and by Your Workforce

 To drive gains in customer satisfaction and workforce productivity requires more than rolling out apps on the app store, establishing a BYOD policy, and investing in an Enterprise Mobility Management (EMM) solution.
 It requires ensuring your mobile apps actually deliver the gains in revenue, customer satisfaction, and workforce productivity that you expect.
 Unlike other mobile APM vendors which primarily focus on developers and operations, Aternity Mobile APM also addresses the key questions that line of business leaders need to answer in order to ensure their mobile strategy is successful.

 READ THE GARTNER MARKET GUIDE TO MOBILE APM

 Aternity and Gartner recently teamed up on a jointly authored newsletter that addresses how mobile end user experience enables workforce productivity.
-You can purchase the Market Guide from Gartner for $1295, or you can get full access to the entire report as part the special newsletter published here.
 Aternity addresses many of the other key recommendations in the Gartner Market Guide.
-You can learn more by reading blogs on the following topics: Managing Mobile in Central IT, Business Activity Analytics, and Omni-channel User Experience.
+Even better, get instant access to Aternity here.

 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.